seankndy/initubnt/README.md

     /home/sean/initubnt/configs/Powerbeam 5AC 500/system.cfg

-The script is designed to remain running continuously and prints output of what it is doing as it finds and progresses along a radio initializing.
+The script is designed to remain running continuously and prints output to the terminal of what it is doing as it finds and progresses along a radio initialization.

 See top of initubnt script for various config options.